tedk13/pui-website/content/docs/layout/blocks.md

 #### On The Block-container

 The second approach is to add the sizing classes to the wrapping `block-container`.
-This way prevents you from needing to add the classes to each block.
+This prevents you from needing to add the classes to each block.
 These classes look like `{breakpoint}-up-{number-of-blocks-per-row}`.
-When building from the mobile-first approach, so if you want more that one `block` per row at your smallest screen size, you will need to start with a `mobile-up-{number-of-blocks-per-row}` unless you want a `block` to be full width of your `block-container`.
+When building from the mobile-first approach, if you want more than one `block` per row at your smallest screen size, you will need to start with a `mobile-up-{number-of-blocks-per-row}` unless you want a `block` to be full width of your `block-container`.

-Adding a `{breakpoint}-up-{value}` class will create a grid of equally size blocks within the grid.
-When you add the class to the `block-container` rather than an individual `block` you're saying you want that many blocks per row.
-So, if you had something like: `block-container` `tablet-up-2` `laptop-up-4` this would result in a grid with 1 block per row at your smallest screen size, 2 blocks per row starting at the tablet resolution, and 4 blocks per row from laptop and up.
+Adding a `{breakpoint}-up-{value}` class will create a grid of equally-sized blocks within the grid.
+When you add the class to the `block-container` rather than an individual `block`, you're saying you want that many blocks per row.
+So, if you had something like: `block-container` `tablet-up-2` `laptop-up-4`, this would result in a grid with 1 block per row at your smallest screen size, 2 blocks per row starting at the tablet resolution, and 4 blocks per row from laptop and up.
 Each block would have the same width as well.
 Check out the example below.

 Scale your window to watch the grid change.